Ordering FAQ

 We curate a list of currently available stool donors.
 You can choose your donor and order from as many donors as you’d like.
 However, it costs $1000+ for stool & blood testing for each donor.
 These costs are split between recipients.

 Only “active” stool donors have gone through the blood & stool testing.
 So in most cases, if you’re not choosing an “active” donor then you would be responsible for the full $1000+ to test that donor.
+It’s possible to charge other recipients a testing fee and use that to pay you back.

 We generally cannot combine stools/capsules from multiple stool donors into one order.
 This is because the stool donors are shipping directly to you.
-So you’ll have to put in a separate order from each donor you want to use.
+So you’ll have to put in a separate order for each donor you want to use.

 Recipients who do not need donors to have gone through stool & blood testing can order from “inactive” donors, but it may take time and extra costs to figure out the logistics for new donors.